MinZHANG-WHU/CDMI-Net/README.md

 ## Motivation
 In a large geographic area, due to the lack of enough landslides (non-landslide is the vast majority), the landslide detection is often considered as a low-likelihood pattern detection rather than a binary classification problem.
 Therefore, using scene-level change detection is a good solution to filter out most unchanged scenes.
 In this work, we use the MIL framework to enable CNN to automatically learn the deep features of landslides from scene-level samples, thereby reducing the need for pixel-level samples.
 A two-stream U-Net with shared weight is designed as a deep feature extractor (Change detection technique), which can help remove ground objects that have similar characteristics to landslides but do not change over time.

-The method is proposed to alleviate two problems in change detection:  1) insufficient pixel-level labeled samples, and (2) low-likelihood of changes.
+The method is proposed to alleviate two problems in change detection:  1) insufficient pixel-level labeled samples, and 2) low-likelihood of changes.
 In addition, the proposed method can also be used to detect changes in other ground objects.

 ## Content

 ### Datasets

-To train the CDMI-Net, each image pair was labeled as “positive bag” or “negative bag”.
+Our data sets are currently not available to the public (It needs permission from the Hong Kong government).
+Since only scene-level annotations are required, users can quickly generate the training data sets.
+To train the CDMI-Net, each image pair (i.e. bag) is labeled as “positive bag” (P) or “negative bag” (N).The file organization is as follows:

 ```
 data_dir